Version: 2.1 | Last Updated: June 24, 2026

 You may opt-out of receiving most of these messages at any time by sending a request to support@blink.sv or by responding “STOP” to any text message.

-We may provide information about you and the Account to consumer credit reporting agencies and others as described in our Privacy Policy.
-Information we provide might appear on credit reports about you.
-This could include negative information, if you do not comply with the terms of this Agreement.
-We may obtain and use credit and income information about you from consumer credit reporting agencies and others as the law allows.
+In Funded Mode, we may report to consumer credit reporting agencies only in connection with Overdraft amounts that remain unpaid beyond the repayment period specified in Section 3.5.
+When Credit Mode is activated, we may provide information about you and your Card to consumer credit reporting agencies in connection with your credit obligations, including negative information if you do not comply with the terms of this Agreement.
+In either mode, we may obtain credit and income information about you from consumer credit reporting agencies as the law allows.

 If you are a user from a jurisdiction that does not allow certain indemnification obligations, you agree that the foregoing section is intended to be as broad as permitted under the laws of such jurisdiction.
 If any portion of this section is held to be invalid under the laws of such jurisdiction, the invalidity of such portion will not affect the validity of the remaining portions.